We all have some basic understanding of what price inflation is – for the most part, people tend to think of it as a negative.

 Looking Behind the Headline

-It is important for traders to understand the way inflation is calculated.
+It is important to understand the way inflation is calculated.
 Inflation is reported on a year-on-year basis.
 What this means is that if the inflation was particularly low in the previous period, the headline figure can be misleadingly high.
 On the other hand if it was particularly high in the same month the previous year, then a lower than normal inflation figure will usually be reported.

 Take the following simple example: